Written by Scott Wilson

 There are a few reasons why the path with the fewest college education requirements is the one you should take.

-Every minute spent in a classroom is a minute you’re not out on the streets saving lives.
+Every minute spent in a classroom is a minute you’re not out in the community saving lives.

 Although there are many advantages to taking your education in psychology, pharmacology, and therapy further by earning a higher degree, it’s entirely understandable if you want to dig in to the practical side of the business sooner than later.